 In the ’60s most parents of upper middle class girls sent their daughters to Paris to learn French.
 It wasn’t ‘just’ to Paris they went.
 It was to the seizieme arrondisement and the hosts were usually descendants of survivors of The Revolution who had managed to hold on to their heads, titles and a mention in the Almanach de Gotha.
 They probably had lost their Hotels de Ville but they still drank from crystal, laid the exquisitely embroidered, starched tablecloths with monogrammed Sevres and spoke correct French.
 There but for the Grace of God and Edmund Burke would have gone many of the antecedents of the English parents.
-It was reassuringly O.K. considering that they were French.
+It was reassuringly O.K. to send their daughters to these unknown families even though they were French.
 It was equally O.K. for the French to augment their reduced income in this way – their payees were at least of parallel stock despite being English.

 I was not.
 I was the daughter of Malcolm Messer, a one time research fellow at the Oxford Agricultural Economic Research Institute who had been head-hunted by Lord Beaverbrook to work as technical editor of Farmers Weekly.
 In due course Sir Edward and Lady Hulton bought Farmers Weekly and Picture Post and with other publications such as the children’s comics Eagle, Girl, Swift and Robin, created Hulton Press.
 It attracted a number of Oxbridge graduates among them Peter Cooper who became a friend of my father’s.
 He had recently married the daughter of a second generation English shipping agent based in Marseille and when my father was faced with the decision of what on earth to do with his rebellious 17 year old daughter, Peter and Mary Cooper suggested that he sent me to stay with her parents.
 There was a good art atelier that I could attend while doing something that I appeared to enjoy and the only school report in which I had not been lambasted was French.
 A term there would see me through to 18 when decisions might be easier to make.